rezaAdinepour/Bachelors-Thesis/README.md

 All figures in the report are drawn with [Ipe](https://ipe.otfried.org/) software.

 ## Result:
-In the following you can see you can see a photo of the judgment day
+In the following you can see you can see a photo of the presentation day
 ![image](Report/figs/Attendance_Test2.JPG)